Phono3py API#

 Phono3py class#

-To operate phono3py from python, there is phono3py API.
-The main class is Phono3py that is imported by
+To drive phono3py from Python, use the phono3py API.
+The main class, Phono3py, is imported as:

 from phono3py import Phono3py

-As written in Workflow, phono3py workflow is roughly divided into three steps.
-Phono3py class is used at each step.
-The minimum set of inputs to instantiate Phono3py class are unitcell (1st argument), supercell_matrix (2nd argument), and primitive_matrix, which are used as
+As described in Workflow, the phono3py workflow is roughly divided into three steps, and the Phono3py class is used at every step.
+The minimum set of inputs to instantiate it are unitcell (1st argument), supercell_matrix (2nd argument), and primitive_matrix (3rd argument):

-The unitcell is an instance of the PhonopyAtoms class. supercell_matrix and primitive_matrix are the transformation matrices to generate supercell and primitive cell from unitcell (see definitions).
-This step is similar to the instantiation of Phonopy class.
+unitcell is a PhonopyAtoms instance. supercell_matrix and primitive_matrix are the transformation matrices used to generate the supercell and primitive cell from unitcell (see the definitions in the phonopy docs).
+This step is analogous to instantiating the Phonopy class (see the pre-processing section of the phonopy docs).

 Displacement dataset generation#

-The step (1) in Workflow generates sets of displacements in supercell.
-Supercells with the displacements are used as input crystal structure models of force calculator that is, e.g., first-principles calculation code.
-Using the force calculator, sets of forces of the supercells with the displacements are obtained out of phono3py environment, i.e., phono3py only provides crystal structures.
-Here we call the sets of the displacements as displacement dataset, the sets of the supercell forces as force sets, and the pair of displacement dataset and force sets as simply dataset for computing second and third force constants.
+Step (1) in Workflow generates sets of displacements in the supercell.
+The displaced supercells are passed as input crystal-structure models to an external force calculator (e.g. a first-principles code).
+The calculator returns sets of forces for the displaced supercells; phono3py itself only provides the crystal structures.
+We refer to the set of displacements as the displacement dataset, to the set of supercell forces as the force sets, and to the pair as simply the dataset used to compute the second- and third-order force constants.

 After instantiating Phono3py with unitcell, displacements are generated as follows: